-A "stuffy nose" is basically inflammation (the root of all our problems?!) in the nasal cavities or mucus membranes that blocks the flow of air.
+A "stuffy nose" is basically inflammation (isn’t that just the root of all our problems?) in the nasal cavities or mucus membranes that blocks the flow of air.
 When my sinuses are clogged, not only does it make it hard to breathe, but it usually leads to headaches and pressure between the eyes.

 Best Essential Oils for Congestion

-- steam inhalation – you can do a warm face steam or use the humid air in the shower
+Steam inhalation - you can do a warm face steam or use the humid air in the shower

 Here are my favorite oils for stuffy nose relief: